ldn-softdev/jtc/Walk-path tutorial.md

 - `<>e`: end node (leaf) match type, will match any of atomic types, or _empty_ containers (`{}`, `[]`)
 - `<>w`: wide type range match - will match _any_ JSON type/value

-All of those lexemes can stay empty, or hold the _namespace_ which will be filled upon a successful match.
+All of those lexemes can stay empty, or hold the _namespace_ that will be filled upon a successful match.

 ```bash
 bash $ <<<$JSN jtc -rw'<>c:'